Edwin X Berry, PhD, CCM

 Berry developed the first numerical model to present evidence in a criminal trial.
 His model, which incorporated weather and physiology, won the People’s Choice Award at Microsoft’s Windows World Open software contest against over 1300 entries.

 The University of Nevada Alumni Association awarded Berry with its Professional Achievement Award.

 Berry’s overall athletic performance as a graduate student at Nevada earned him a membership in the elite Sigma Delta Psi national athletic honorary.
 Berry and his wife, Valerie, won world and USA centerboard sailing championships.
 In age-group competition, Berry placed in the USA Top-10 run-bike-run.
-He holds Concept2 rowing world records for 100 m and one-minute, and is close to a world record for 500 m.
+He holds Concept2 rowing world records for 100 m and one-minute, and is only one second from a world record for 500 m.